-The Parent-Infant Sleep Lab is a research lab in the Department of Anthropology.
+The Parent-Infant Sleep Lab is a Department of Anthropology research lab, and Faculty of Social Sciences and Health Research Centre.
 It is the home for a group of researchers examining various aspects of infant and child sleep and parenting behaviour.
 The lab itself was opened in 2000, while the research programmes it houses have been in operation since 1995.
 The Sleep Lab provides opportunities for undergraduate and postgraduate students to become involved in our research, and we welcome enquiries.
-As our research team has grown our research focus has broadened and we are now involved in projects examining several aspects of adult sleep in addition to that of parents and their children.
+As our research team has grown our research focus has broadened to cover infant and child sleep ecology, sleep development, sleep safety, Sudden Infant Death Syndrome (SIDS), parental sleep, night-time infant care, feeding practices, thermal care and infant thermoregulation during sleep, twin infant sleep behaviour and physiology, postnatal ward environments and maternal-infant sleep, cross cutlural infant care practices, and the evaluation of interventions affecting parental and infant sleep.
+We collaborate with academics from a wide range of disciplines around the world, and with a variety of research users.
+We created and run the Infant Sleep Info Source website for parents and health professionals in order to make academic infant sleep research findings available to parents and health professionals.

 - Ball H.L.
 (2013) Invited Editorial: Supporting parents who are worried about their newborn's sleep British Medical Journal [view on BMJ website] [download pdf]